Symbian9/qmapshack-doc-wiki/AdvTrkFilters.md

 When creating a track, the user creates with the help of mouse clicks (ordinary) trackpoints.
-Depending on the selected [routing method](AdvRoutes#markdown-header-description-of-routing-methods-in-qmapshack) additional trackpoints are be added automatically by the routing algorithm.
+Depending on the selected [routing method](AdvRoutes#markdown-header-description-of-routing-methods-in-qmapshack) additional trackpoints are being added automatically by the routing algorithm.
 These additional trackpoints are called _subpoints_.

 Ordinary trackpoints (marked with a big black square when editing a track) can be moved to a new location or deleted